JavaScript: client-side vs server-side, SSG vs SSR, SPA vs MPA

 Static site generation vs running a server

-In later chapters of this guide, weâll use Mastro as a web server, which will run the JavaScript to generate a page each time a user visits the page.
-(Some people call this server-side rendering or SSR.)
+In later chapters of this guide, weâll use Mastro as a web server, which runs the code to generate a page each time a user visits the page.
 While more complex to operate, running a server gives you the ability to return a potentially different page each time it is visited.
+Weâll again look at the various ways to run Mastro later.

 SPA vs MPA

 As mentioned above, instead of doing all the work on the server, client-side JavaScript frameworks do it in the userâs browser.
 A lot of them even take that approach so far, that when a user clicks a link, the website takes control of loading the next page away from the browser, and reimplements the functionality in JavaScript.
-(In that case you wonât see a request of type âDocumentâ aka âHTMLâ in your browserâs network dev tools.)
-This approach is called a Single-Page-App (SPA), and just recently peaked in popularity.
+(In that case you wonât see a request of type document in your browserâs network dev tools.)
+This approach is called a Single-Page App (SPA), and just recently peaked in popularity.

 Their theory is that the client-side JavaScript can do a better job at page navigation than the browser.
 While this may still be the right approach for highly interactive apps like Figma, for almost all websites, loading and executing that additional JavaScript just makes things slower and more complex â especially if navigating to a new page needs to load data from the server anyway.